 University of Wisconsin-Superior Alcohol and Other Drug Awareness (AODA) Program

 The UW-Superior AODA Taskforce has been charged by the chancellor with the responsibility of reviewing policy and providing educational opportunities/resources addressing alcohol and other drug use affecting the UW-Superior campus community.
-The AODA Taskforce follows the guidelines set forth by UW System.
+The AODA Taskforce follows the guidelines set forth by Universities of Wisconsin.

 Goals of the AODA Taskforce: